 Tourist map of the area in its heyday.

-It seems that most of the deer have left, probably to become dinner for the many all you can eat venison restaurants around the island.
-The farm seems to have been open a year ago, but may have closed due to the pandemic.
-Hopefully it will open again.
+It seems that most of the deer have left, probably to become dinner for the many all-you-can-eat venison restaurants around the island.
+The farm seems to have been open a year ago but may have closed due to the pandemic.
+Hopefully, it will open again.
 But until then, best to stay away.
 Here is a review from Google: “Dogs came running full speed and bite us.
-They are NOT in chain!
+They are NOT in the chain!
 The gate was open so we walked in.
-Because of this We had to go hospital.
+Because of this, We had to go hospital.
 Totally ruined our day.
 Don’t come!”

 Youzihu 柚子湖